-In this guide, you’ll pick up 17+ words that are commonly used around autumn time.
+In this guide, you’ll pick up 25+ words that are used around autumn time.
 Culturally relevant words.
+Unique words.
 Japanese nature words.
-You know, ones only native speakers know.

 So, take a scroll down, start absorbing these words, and start speaking some autumn Japanese.
 Cool?
 Cool.
 Well, it is cool during autumn so, … cool.

 |Want to learn how to write in Japanese?
 Download your FREE Japanese Alphabet eBook here (click here).|

 To begin the list of Japanese autumn words, naturally, we can start with Aki.
 It’s how you say fall or autumn in Japanese.
 The kanji can be broken into two parts – the radical generally associated with grain (禾) and the kanji for fire (火).
 Japan uses a lot of seasonal imagery in its language and literature.
 This can even be seen within their kanji, which makes us visualize the fiery red leaves of autumn.